TeamSOBITS/coqui_tts_ros/README_en.md

 <!-- INTRODUCTION -->
 ## Introduction

-This repository is a fork of the [coqui-ai/TTS](https://github.com/coqui-ai/TTS) which provides a library for advanced Text-to-Speech generation.
+This repository allows the connection of [coqui-ai/TTS](https://github.com/coqui-ai/TTS) with ROS, providing a real-time advanced Text-to-Speech generation.
 The latest `TTSv2` provides of 16 languages and better performance overall.

-> [!NOTE]
-> This repository is intended to be used inside a Docker container.
-Changes in the local enviroment may occur.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>